Nopy327/Nopy327/README.md

 ## About Me

 I enjoy experimenting with small projects and exploring new technologies.
-I believe that learning by doing, making mistakes, and iterating is the most effective path to growth in programming.
+I believe that learning by doing, making mistakes, and iterating is the best way to get better at programming.

 ---